-- (d) Which variable(s) have a constant value in this situation?
-Why? - A. The variable measuring the radepth of the water depth of the water
+(d) Which variable(s) have a constant value in this situation?
+Why?

-- dius of the water's surface B. The variable measuring the - C. The variable measuring the volume of the water - (e) Which variable(s) have a constant rate of change in this situation?
-Why? - A. The variable measuring the radius of the water's surface

-- B. The variable measuring the - C. The variable measuring the volume of the water - (f) Using your finding above, find at what rate the water level is dropping. - (g) If the full tank contains 12 cubic meters of water, how long does it take to empty the tank? - (h) Confirm your finding in the previous part by finding the initial water level for 12 cubic centimeters of water and determine how long it takes for the water level to reach 0.
+- A. The variable measuring the radius of the water's surfaceC.
+The variable measuring the - B. The variable measuring the - volume of the water - (e) Which variable(s) have a constant rate of change in this situation?
+Why? - A. The variable measuring the radius of the water's surfaceB.
+The variable measuring the volume of the water - (f) Using your finding above, find at what rate the water level is dropping. - (g) If the full tank contains 12 cubic meters of water, how long does it take to empty the tank? - (h) Confirm your finding in the previous part by finding the initial water level for 12 cubic centimeters of water and determine how long it takes for the water level to reach 0.